 Now that I’m beginning to write again with the blogs and websites, my other work is being noticed and asked about.
 Yes I still do speaking events, yes I still Life Coach, and I’m still advocating for the rights of those with and affected my mental illness.
 I know now it’s something more people are open to, discussing their battles with depression and mental health issues.
 But this was always a taboo subject that I never shyed away from.
 So when I began seeing those who kept their issues a secret being comfortable talking openly about their struggles, it really touched me!
 Especially minorities, in a lot of our communities mental illness is something you do not talk about.
 And even those in that field don’t take us seriously when we finally talk about how we’re feeling.
-Minorities are statistically much lower to seek psychological help, not because they don’t have any issues but because they aren’t taken as seriously due to racial bias.
+Minorities are statistically much less likely to seek psychological help.
+Not because they don’t have any issues but because they aren’t taken as seriously by mental health professionals due to racial bias.
 I’m not going to go into that, but I am VERY passionate about it.
 This is supposed to be a positive post.

 So anyways… I was invited to speak on several podcasts, host an event on survivors of domestic violence, and a couple more things I don’t want to jinx.
 But I’m so very excited about what’s to come, and glad that FINALLY people can appreciate someone whose trying to help others without money or notoriety being their main cause of doing the work.
 So many narcissistic people pretending to care about causes, instead their selling themselves and eventually they will always fail!
 When you do things from the heart, everything you need will be provided and I truly believe this.
 This post was to encourage those who have things they’re passionate about, but somehow they gave up on their dreams.
 Get it back going, or if you haven’t left yet DO NOT STOP PUSHING!!!
 You will be rewarded for being selfless, and wanting to spread your knowledge and gifts with others.